Installer's Toolbox #2: Pro.Fit Wire Worm

 My very first accessories post was about the S&G wire stripper.
 I've decided to retroactively make it the start of a series.
 With "Installer's Toolbox" I'll talk about the accessories that help us all with car stereo system installation.

 I already own most of the installation tools that we carry, and I'm happy for any an excuse to get more of them - like the Pro.Fit Wire Worm.
+It's an amazingly handy tool that we offer at a discount when you buy a receiver from us.

 One of the most challenging aspects of installing a car system is running the wire.
 Amplifier installations can be particularly difficult, running wires the length of the car, often through tight crevices.
 But other car audio installation projects, like adding a satellite radio tuner, a Bluetooth phone kit, also involve running hidden cables.